Y0lan/Cosmic_Installer/README.md

 <li>sudo npm i forever -g</li>
 </ol><br>

+<b>Troubleshooting forever:</b> (optional if you are having script issues)<br>

+After installing the npm modules, run the following command:<br>

+sudo forever list<br>

+If it shows an uptime then all is well.
+However, if it says STOPPED under "uptime", then it did not install properly.
+In that case, reinstall the npm modules by doing this:<br>

+cd ~/Cosmic_Installer/cron-jobs-node/<br>
+sudo rm -rf node_modules<br>
+re run the npm modules from github readme<br>
+restart scripts<br>

 <b>Required for installing a new node:</b><br>
 Create an https://etherscan.io/ account and create a new api in the account section.
 Copy the API and use it in your config.
 This is to check and ensure you have enough tokens and gas to complete a node install.